digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 Installing `Kubernetes` is only the beginning of the journey.
 Making it operationally ready requires lot more things.
 The objective of this tutorial is to provide developers a hands-on `introduction` on how to get started with an operations-ready `Kubernetes` cluster on `DO Kubernetes (DOKS)`.

+**TBD
+- Need to fix the emptydir storage for prometheus, and use block storage instead.
+Likewise, use Spaces for Loki.
+- Need to move velero installation using helm.
+- Move the manifests under separate YAML files, so one can customize after cloning.
+Have images & manifests for each section.
+- Adjust the replicas and requests/limits for different namespaces.
+- Re-do section 7 with focus on cost analysis.
+Change input parameters for DO cloud.
+- Automation using terraform/flux.

 ## Operations-ready Setup Overview

 Below is a diagram giving a high level overview of the setup presented in this tutorial as well as the main steps: